ZeroSumEffect/Think-Fast/README.md

 The questions are saved in a file.

-The code tries to eliminate same questions, it does this most of the time.
+The code tries to eliminate same questions.
+The grammar isn't perfect.

 I wrote this code for the fun of it.
 I hope you have fun with it.